LarryHPham/larv_harvester/app/Library/DomParser/README.md

 #### No Attribution or No Publication Date

-Because there are many pages that don't have attribution or publication date, there are traits that can replace the `attributionXPath` or `publicationDateXPath`.
+Because there are many pages that don't have attribution or publication date, there are traits that can replace the `attribution_xpath` or `publication_date_xpath`.
 ```php
 <?php